tokio-rs/website/content/docs/going-deeper/returning.md

 ### [Named types](#named-types) {#named-types}
 [return-named-types]: #named-types

-If you wouldn't like to return a `Box` and want to stick with stable Rust, another option is to write the return type directly:
+If you wouldn't like to return a `Box` and want to stick with older versions of Rust, another option is to write the return type directly:

 ```rust
 # extern crate futures;